andybrandt/mcp-simple-openai-assistant/README.md

 ## Usage

 Once configured, you can use the tools listed above to manage your assistants and conversations.
-The primary workflow is to create or retrieve an assistant and a thread, and then use `ask_assistant_in_thread` to interact with it.
+The primary workflow is to:
+1. Use `create_new_assistant_thread` to start a new, named conversation.
+2. Use `list_threads` to find the ID of a thread you want to continue.
+3. Use `ask_assistant_in_thread` to interact with your chosen assistant in that thread.

 ## TODO

-- [ ] **Add Thread Management:** Introduce a way to name and persist thread IDs locally, allowing for easier reuse of conversations.
+- [x] **Add Thread Management:** Introduce a way to name and persist thread IDs locally, allowing for easier reuse of conversations.
 - [ ] **Explore Resource Support:** Add the ability to upload files and use them with assistants.

 ## Development